John J. O'Connor (artist): Butterflies

 O'Connor's recent series of 26 interconnected drawings are large, pictogram-like works that depict, through text and graphic images, the lifespan of a working class male as he encountered myriad obstacles, both real and imagined.
 These works reference Hollywood filmmaking, consumer drug effects, video game spaces, social class, popular music, dream imagery, theories of time perception, literary fiction, advertisement logos, etc. In a recent series of photographic collages, O'Connor fused close up NASA images of sunspots onto the surface of his face, creating, disturbing composite portraits that investigated the relationship between celestial patterns and those of the human being on Earth.
 Overall, many of O'Connor's recent works explore the moment when an individual's internal intentions and desires are affected, opposed, or concretely influenced by a more powerful external force.

 Small works

 O'Connor also make faster, smaller scaled collages, sculptures, and self-portraits.
 The time discrepancy in this aspect of his studio practice is intentional and undergirds his exploration of the intersection points between the political, scientific, mathematical, linguistic, and personal.
+For instance in Recursevolution, John J. O’Connor explores how physical matter, life, and consciousness evolve through repeating cycles.
+He connects biological evolution, the structure of the sun, and artificial intelligence into one system that expands and contracts over time.
+The drawing is built in layers that move inward, showing how awareness grows from simple matter into complex thought.
+O’Connor treats the artwork itself as a system, where each layer affects the next, mirroring how evolution and intelligence continuously reshape themselves.